Unilever PLC (UL) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $59.10, which is $12.56 above the current price.
-Today, the average trading volume of UL was 3.22M shares.
+The average price from analysts is $57.75, which is $8.81 above the current price.
+UL currently public float of 2.55B and currently shorts hold a 0.07% ratio of that float.
+Today, the average trading volume of UL was 3.69M shares.

 UL’s Market Performance

-Volatility was left at 1.17%, however, over the last 30 days, the volatility rate increased by 2.16%, as shares sank -5.80% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.38% lower at present.
+Volatility was left at 1.44%, however, over the last 30 days, the volatility rate increased by 3.25%, as shares surge +0.55% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.26% upper at present.

 Stock Fundamentals for UL